jgswift/kfiltr/README.md

 var_dump($filter('foo')); // returns 'foo'
 ```

+#### Delegate

-Any filter can easily be bypassed by a custom closure.
+Effectively a filter is the same except that filters can be bypassed by a custom callable.

 ```php
 <?php